dotnet/orleans/src/Documentation/Deployment-and-Operations/Heterogeneous-Silos.md

 ## Configuration

 No configuration is needed, you can deploy different binaries on each silo in your cluster.
+However if you are interested , you can change the interval that silos check for changes in types supported in `ClusterConfig.Globals.TypeMapRefreshInterval`.

 For testing purpose, you can use the property `ExcludedGrainTypes` in `NodeConfiguration`.
+In code based config you can find it in `ClusterConfig.Defaults.ExcludedGrainTypes` which is a list of strings which are name of the types you want to exclude.

 ## Limitations